chipsenkbeil/senkbeil.org/content/posts/008-gpg-and-yubikey-part-3-encryption.md

 > so you should definitely do your own research here!

 Encrypting mail using GPG has never been an incredibly popular option.
-It's difficult to get right and that vast majority of people you email on a regular basis do not even have GPG keys let alone encrypt their mail with them.
+It's difficult to get right and the vast majority of people you email on a regular basis do not even have GPG keys let alone encrypt their mail with them.

 I still wanted to give encrypting (and signing discussed later) a try, so